-Just like you most likely wouldn’t try to build a house without an idea or even a small drawing of the house, a business plan will help you make sound business decisions toward building your Airbnb empire.
+Just like you most likely wouldn’t try to build a house without an idea or even a small drawing of the house, a business plan will help you make sound business decisions toward building your short-term rental empire.

-If that’s convinced you enough, here’s my guide to writing an Airbnb business plan.
+If that’s convinced you enough, here’s my guide to writing a vacation rental business plan.

 Your first step in your Airbnb business plan will be to analyze the market where you want to operate.
 Namely, the market where your property will be.
-How does your new Airbnb business fit within the short-term rental market?
+How does your vacation rental business fit within the short-term rental market?

 Is there demand?
 If you’re getting into rental arbitrage, you can choose a property in an optimal location.
 Generally, you want to look for a place that has a combination of high travel demand, low seasonality, loose or no regulations, and where the return is high.

 Same goes for if you decide to go with the property management model.

 You may know the adage “if you market to everyone, you market to no-one”.